kaushlendraghosh/DelAssignment/README.md

 - Node.js (v18 or above)
 - PostgreSQL (v14 or above)
-- An OpenAI API key
+- A Gemini API key

 ### Step 1 — Clone the repo